motine/esp/README.md

 # MoHA - Motine Home Automation

 This project is not for the public.
 It is not fully documented yet.
+The goal is to just to play around a little with the ESP and check out how easy it is to use it for home automation.

 ## Getting started